LaravelDaily/Laravel-Reservations-Course/course/05 - Managing Guides.md

 });
 ```

-For the navigation, because this link will only need to see the user with the `Company Owner` role we will add it below the `Administrators` link in the same `if` statement.
+For the navigation, because this link will only need to see the user with the `Company Owner` role, we will add it below the `Administrators` link in the same `if` statement.

 **resources/views/layouts/navigation.blade.php**:
 ```blade